TEDx Lecce in Lecce (boot heel of Italia) on Oct 26 — a major TEDx event with many international speakers.

 I decided to do this for a few reasons.
 First, it will allow me to live, work and travel freely in Ireland or anywhere else in the E.U.
 The passport control lines for Canadians are not usually that long, but it’s nicer to not be quizzed.
 But in the last few years, I have encountered several situations where it would have been very useful to have a 2nd passport:

 On a trip to Russia, I discovered there was a visa war between Canada and Russia, and Russia was making Canadians wait 21 days for a Visa while the rest of the world waited 6 or less.
 I had to change a flight over that and barely made my conference.
 It would have been handy to use an Irish passport then.
+(Update: Possibly not.
+Russia and others require you to use the passport which allows residence, and you must apply where you live.
+So my Irish documents are no good at the San Francisco consulate as I don’t live there using the Irish passport.)

 Getting stamps in your passport for Israel or its border stations means some other countries won’t let you in.
 Israelis will stamp a piece of paper for you but resent it, and you can lose it.
 A 2nd passport is a nice solution.
 (For frequent visitors, I believe Canada and the USA both offer a 2nd passport valid only for travel to Israel.)